About Anal Fissure

 DoseRite Makes Application Easy

-DoseRite helps patients accurately apply anal fissure medication within the anal canal to keep the anal sphincter muscle relaxed and eliminate pain.
+DoseRite helps patients accurately apply anal fissure medication within the anal canal to keep the anal sphincter muscle relaxed to prevent spasm.¹

 DoseRite’s patented applicator provides a simple and painless way to accurately apply your medication within the anal canal.
-The applicator’s side slotted design ensures medication is applied directly to the anoderm for maximum absorption by the internal sphincter muscle.
+The applicator’s side slotted design ensures medication is applied directly to the anoderm for maximum absorption by the internal sphincter muscle and greater pain relief.

 Learn More About DoseRite